robyftp/Tree/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why can't eggs have love?
+They will break up too soon.